CHN-Software-Developers/CHNMagicAI/README.md

 - Extend videos and link to the last frame.
 - Full character generator (Coming in the future).
 - Timeline edit and export full movies (Coming in the future).
+- Apply motions and effects (Coming in the future).

 ## Quick start